 Gerry Hansell is a senior member of The Boston Consulting Group’s Corporate Development and Strategy practices.
-He became a BCG Fellow in 2010.
+He was a BCG Fellow from 2010 through 2017.

-Gerry’s research activities focus on value patterns, which describe how a company’s starting position at a given point in time shapes the range and types of strategic moves that are most likely to create value.
-There are common types of value patterns that inform the company’s investment thesis and strategic agenda.
-These are defined not by industry, but by business model economics and investor appeal.
-Different value patterns show different types of priorities, trade-offs, and risks.
+As a Fellow, Gerry’s research focused on the value patterns that describe how a company’s starting position at a given time shapes the range and types of strategic moves that are most likely to create value for that company.
+The common types of value patterns that inform a company’s investment thesis and strategic agenda are defined, not by industry, but by business model economics and investor appeal.
+Different value patterns show different types of priorities, tradeoffs, and risks.

-Gerry is working with both corporate leaders and professional investors to explore how the insights from value patterns can be used to drive sustained corporate success and value creation.
+Gerry worked with both corporate leaders and professional investors to explore how the insights from value patterns can be used to drive sustained corporate success and value creation.